ashishtele/ashishtele.github.io/_posts/2019-12-09-Ground_water_crisis.md

 I created the categories as mentioned by Central Ground Water Board.
 I then developed a **Power BI** dashboard where we can filter the states and districts based on the category.
 Again, the bubble size determines the extent of exploitation.

 ![center](/images/gw7.PNG)

+Few key observations:

+1. **Delhi** has the highest average stage of groundwater development.